There are two main types of contact lenses:

 The type of lens that is best for you will depend upon several factors.
 These include how often you want to wear your lenses – for example do you want to wear them just for certain activities such as sport, or do you want to wear them most of the time, instead of glasses?

 As soft lenses are initially more comfortable than RGP lenses, they are ideal for people who only want to wear lenses occasionally.
 RGP lenses are a little more uncomfortable than soft lenses at first, so they take a bit more getting used to.
-But, they last longer and may be better for people who have irregularly shaped eyes or have astigmatism (see below).
-Special types of RGP lenses that you wear only at night, are available to temporarily correct short sight.
+But, they last longer and may be better for people who have irregularly shaped eyes or have astigmatism (see over page).
+Special types of RGP lenses that you wear only at night, are available to temporarily correct short-sight.
 This treatment is called orthokeratology.

 Can I wear contact lenses if I have astigmatism?

 Astigmatism is where the cornea (the window at the front of the eye) or the lens inside the eye is shaped more like a rugby ball than a football.
-This means that if you wear a soft contact lens, you will need a toric lens to see clearly.
-Toric lenses take the rugby ball shape into account, but if they rotate on your eye you will not see clearly.
+As soft contact lenses mould to the shape of your eye your astigmatism will still be present when you are wearing the lens.
+This means that you will need a toric lens to see clearly.
+Toric lenses correct the rugby ball shape, but if they rotate on your eye you will not see clearly.
 Soft contact lenses that correct astigmatism are specially designed not to rotate.
 There are many different types of soft toric contact lenses and, unless you have a lot of astigmatism, it is likely that your optometrist will be able to find a lens that suits you.

-As RGP lenses do not mould to your eyes like soft lenses, they can correct some astigmatism without needing to be specially designed.
+Unlike soft lenses, RGP lenses do not mould to the shape of your eyes.
+This means that they can correct some astigmatism without needing to be specially designed.
 This is because your tears fill in the gap between the lens and your eye, neutralising the astigmatism and allowing you to see clearly.
 This means that it doesn’t matter if the lens rotates.
-If you have a lot of astigmatism, you may need to have toric RGP lenses.
+If you have a lot of astigmatism, spherical RGP lenses may not fit you and you may need to have toric RGP lenses.
 These lenses will be specially designed for you and so are unlikely to rotate on your eye.
 This means that they will give more stable vision than soft toric lenses.

 Is it better to have disposable lenses or those that last longer?